Becoming a Teacher

 Benchmark 1: Admission to the Professional Program in Teacher Education

-3. Complete an application for admission to the School of Education
+4. Complete an application for admission to the School of Education (available on Blackboard)

-PRAXIS I: Praxis Core Academic Skills for Educators passing scores are as follows:
+PRAXIS CORE: Praxis Core Academic Skills for Educators passing scores are as follows:

 7. Complete a minimum of 45 hours of coursework

 8. Submit two recommendation forms one from faculty outside of Teacher Education and one from a level 300 School of Education Faculty member only.